statycc/pymwp/docs/matrix.md

 # matrix.py

-Helper methods for working with matrices.
+Helper functions for working with matrices.

 To encoding/decode matrices: